docongminh/F-Vision/optimizer_framework/NCNN/README.md

 [ncnn](https://github.com/Tencent/ncnn) designed by Tencent.
 This framework optimized models Neural Network for mobile-platform.

 # how to use ?
+## build
-ncnn support for multi-platform like android, ios, linux, raspberry pi, jetson nano, arm,... and below guideline for linux platform. you can find something else in [original guideline](https://github.com/Tencent/ncnn#howto)
+  > ncnn support for multi-platform like android, ios, linux, raspberry pi, jetson nano, arm,... and below guideline for linux platform. you can find something else in [original guideline](https://github.com/Tencent/ncnn#howto)
   - Step 1: clone repository